7. Requirements of an Accredited College of Veterinary Medicine

 Each accredited college must provide a mechanism for students, anonymously if they wish, to offer suggestions, comments, and complaints regarding compliance of the college with the Standards of Accreditation.
 These materials shall be made available to the Council annually.

 7.7.
 Standard 7, Admission

-The college shall have a well-defined and officially stated admissions policy.
-The policy shall provide for an Admissions Committee, a majority of whom shall be full-time faculty members.
-The Committee shall make recommendations regarding the students to be admitted to the professional curriculum upon consideration of applications of candidates who meet the academic and other requirements as defined in the college's formal admission policy.
+The college must have a well-defined and officially stated admissions policy and a process that ensures a fair and consistent assessment of applicants.
+The policy must provide for an admissions committee, a majority of whom must be full-time faculty members.
+The committee must make recommendations regarding the students to be admitted to the professional curriculum upon consideration of applications of candidates who meet the academic and other requirements as defined in the college’s formal admission policy.

-Subjects for admission shall include those courses prerequisite to the professional program in veterinary medicine, as well as courses that contribute to a broad general education.
-The goal of preveterinary education shall be to provide a broad base upon which professional education may be built, leading to lifelong learning with continued professional and personal development.
+Subjects for admission must include those courses prerequisite to the professional program in veterinary medicine, as well as courses that contribute to a broad general education.
+The goal of pre-veterinary education shall be to provide a broad base upon which professional education may be built, leading to lifelong learning with continued professional and personal development.

 Factors other than academic achievement must be considered for admission criteria.

 Faculty numbers and qualifications must be sufficient to deliver the educational program and fulfill the mission of the college.
 Participation in scholarly activities is an important criterion in evaluating the faculty and the college.
 The college must provide evidence that it utilizes a well-defined and comprehensive program for the evaluation of professional growth, development, and scholarly activities of the faculty.